binaryblob01/qv2wm/README.md

 !!
 This is OBSOLTE SOFTWARE.
 DO NOT USE on production systems !!

 If you wish to see the original, untouched source code, you can do so via the orig-* branches.
-These will never be merged into master, so don't pull request them.
+These will never be merged into master, DO NOT pull request them.